 Mary Kathryn Gould

-Amy Gannon, MS, RD, LD is an Assistant Professor and Director of the Undergraduate Dietetics Program at Marshall University.
+Amy Gannon, EdD, RDN, LD is an Assistant Professor and Director of the Undergraduate Dietetics Program at Marshall University.
 She completed her undergraduate degree in Human Nutrition and Foods at West Virginia University and her dietetic internship and master’s degree in Dietetics at Marshall University.
-She is currently pursuing a doctorate degree in Curriculum and Instruction, also at Marshall.
-Before her career as an educator, she worked in community nutrition and in nutrition education.
-She also worked in both outpatient and inpatient clinical care.
+Before her career as an educator, she worked in community-based nutrition education and in both outpatient and inpatient clinical care.
 Her primary interests are in childhood obesity, nutrition education, and nutrition throughout the lifespan.
-She has conducted research on the impact of nutrition education in elementary and preschools and in early childcare settings.
-She also serves as an outpatient dietitian for HealthyKids Weight Management Clinic in Charleston, WV, specializing in the treatment of childhood and adolescent obesity and co-morbid conditions.
+She specializes in the treatment of childhood and adolescent obesity and co-morbid conditions.
+She has conducted research on the impact of nutrition education in elementary and preschools and in Dietetics education.
+Most recently, she has begun working with Culinary Medicine and in partnership with the Teaching Kitchen Collaborative.

 Department of Dietetics